Yours If You Want It

 "Yours If You Want It" is a song recorded by American country music group Rascal Flatts.
 It was released in January 2017 as the first single from their tenth studio album, Back to Us (2017).
 The song was written by Andrew Dorff and Jonathan Singleton.

 History

 Rascal Flatts bassist Jay DeMarcus noted that the song was co-written by Andrew Dorff, who died at age 40 shortly before the song was released.
 He told Rolling Stone that "We've been working really hard and we're very proud of this track and what's more, the late Andrew Dorff is a writer on it, and we are so honored to be a small part of making sure his legacy lives on.
 We have a special angel watching over it, for sure."

 Music video

 The music video was directed by Billy Zabka, starring Kevin Farley and Kristy Swanson, and premiered on CMT, GAC and Vevo in April 2017.
 Zabka previously directed Rascal Flatts' music video for "Why Wait".
+The video was nominated for Group Video of the Year at the 2018 CMT Music Awards.